 - Experience in writing reports; developing and monitoring proposal and project budgets;

 - Experience in procuring goods and services and working with consultants and vendors;

 - Experience organizing and managing program/project knowledge/information;

 - Strong writing and editing skills; excellent communication, organizational, and analytical skills;

-- Ability to assume responsibilities for project of approximately $3M in funding;
+- Ability to assume responsibilities for project up to $3M in funding;

-- Exceptional ability to work well in a team environment as well as independently;
+- Ability to work well in a team environment as well as independently;

-- Comprehensive knowledge of Microsoft programs (Excel, Word, PowerPoint, etc.); and
+- Comprehensive knowledge of Microsoft programs (Excel, PowerPoint, MS project, etc.).